Three Critical Factors Contractors Should Consider for Long Term Success

 It is also important for contractors to check and recheck their pricing model when considering a move to a new geographic area.
 A contractor’s estimator may be very good at projecting costs in the current model, but a new scope of work and/or geographic area might require some guesswork that can lead to problems and even thinner margins.
 A pricing model should assess the available labor force to do the job.
 This due diligence is a wise step prior to taking on work in an unfamiliar area.

 Workforce issues are a growing problem across the industry.
 Those contractors that attract the best skilled workers are typically offering competitive wages and benefits, adopting technology to enhance safety and quality, and, most importantly, supporting training and continuing education.

 Employee training is imperative.
 Many of the apprenticeship and mentoring programs were lost in the bad economy.
 It’s time to reestablish these programs to prepare the next generation of construction workers to be effective, motivated and safe employees.

 A drug-free jobsite is a safer jobsite, and contractors are implementing drug-free policies and practices to protect the safety of workers on the project.
 On one recent visit to a jobsite, our risk engineering engineers were required to go through drug testing prior to entering the site.
 We applaud these no exception, zero tolerance policies.

 At The Hartford, our risk engineering and safety experts work closely with our construction clients to offer guidance and share best practices related to growth, safety and training.
-We also have an exclusive relationship with Aurico, which offers our customers discounted rates for services including drug screening, background checks and skill assessments.
-We encourage contractors to take advantage of the tools and programs that their insurance providers offer to help ensure a successful 2016.
+We encourage contractors to take advantage of the tools and programs that their insurance providers offer to help ensure a successful future.